-- Parts of Halo 2 and later games in the series can play out like this, with plasma rifle-armed Jackals sniping at you, and you sniping right back.
-Unfortunately The Computer Is a Cheating Bastard — they don't have the limited ammunition that you do, and they can draw a bead on you the moment you stick your head out.
+- Parts of Halo games, especially Halo 2, can play out like this, with beam rifle-armed Jackals sniping at you, and you sniping right back.
+Unfortunately The Computer Is a Cheating Bastard — they don't have the limited ammunition that you do, and on higher difficulties they can draw a bead on you the moment you stick your head out.
 It's sometimes possible to run up closer and splat the snipers with close-range fire, but that's risky, especially at higher difficulty levels where they can one-shot you.

 - Commandos 3 : Destination Berlin features a duel in Stalingrad between the playable sniper and a German sniper, in a Shout-Out to Enemy at the Gates.